 As the shards of plate ice covering the water are shattered and brushed away to the sides, some of it refreezes, forming clumpy, less substantial brash ice that’s easier to navigate through.
 Currently, they’re escorting a vessel carrying around 10.8 million barrels of oil that left New Jersey the night before.
 The roar of the parting waters quickly settles in the icebreaker’s wake, clearing a path for the vital cargo behind them.
 They go out for a few days at a time to clear designated areas, sometimes living and sleeping on board when they’re too far away from their port back in Bayonne, N.J.

-Although this winter might be colder than last year, overall the Hudson (like the rest of the world) has gotten warmer as climate change continues.
+Although this winter might be colder, overall the Hudson (like the rest of the world) has gotten warmer as climate change continues.
 Snow melts into all the watersheds in the Northeast, including those that feed into the river, about a week earlier than it did back in 1940.
 Since that time, the region also has gotten about 1.5 degrees warmer, according to Robin Bell, a professor at Columbia University’s Lamont-Doherty Observatory who has studied the gradual changes in the Hudson.

 “If you went down there [to the river’s edge] with your great-grandmother and stood where she found low tide, now the water would be almost up to her knees 100 years later,” Bell said.
 Shifting amounts of glacial ice and snow are usually the more visible signs of climate change, but it’s the little things that regularly go unnoticed.